“Quit your job, buy a ticket, get a tan, fall in love, never return.”

 Much as this quote typifies my love for travelling, I hate preparing for it, especially, “the backpacking”, isn’t this the most unattractive part of travelling, like the pressure of aligning all the necessary things together, packing exactly the weight you are allowed to carry, being on time etc. but we all agree it’s the most important part, so what can we do about it?

 As Bill Gate quoted, “Choose a lazy person to do a difficult job, he will find an easy way to do it”.
-So I did exactly the same, “look for easy ways”, and as a result, I developed few habits and now when my friends are struggling at the last moment, I’m more relaxed, calm and peaceful.
+So I did the same and as a result I developed a few habits, and now when my friends are struggling at the last moment, I’m more relaxed, calm and peaceful.

 1. KEY INFORMATION

 You must have the key information about the place you are visiting because, first, it reduces the dilemma of what or what not to carry and second you will always have a much lighter backpack and a safe journey.
 So the key information could be:

 - Weather: As you know different regions have different climate conditions and sometimes it drastically changes due to the seasonal transition, and in spite of the weather forecast we can’t really decide on clothes.
 These unexpected conditions could be; rain, cold or heavy-winds, so rather dumping many things together, always keep 3 in 1 trekking travel jacket, a couple of jeans and a quality of waterproof shoes.
 Trust me, I wore the same trekking jacket throughout the Leh- Ladakh bike trip and Stonehenge during the heavy rains in summer, so no doubt- it’s a saviour.
 Now you can have the luxury to enjoy the substantial amount of space in your backpack.

 - Culture: Some countries or region has strict guidelines for travellers based on their cultural values, like in Saudi, females are not allowed to expose too much skin so you might consider not packing revealing dresses instead pack sober ones.